hellcp/bugzilla.github.io/_posts/2008-05-04-status-update.md

 ---
 title: "Status Update"
 date: 2008-05-04
+author: Cédric Corazza
 ---
-# Bugzilla Status Update

-Cédric Corazza and [The Bugzilla Team](https://www.bugzilla.org/developers/profiles.html)

-**Sunday, May 4, 2008**

 ## Introduction and Updates

 We've released four releases today: 3.0.4, 3.1.4, 2.22.4 and 2.20.6

-A few security vulnerabilities were discovered in the four branches which you can read about in the [Security Advisory](../security/2.20.5/).
+A few security vulnerabilities were discovered in the four branches which you can read about in the [Security Advisory](/security/2.20.5/).

 ## About Bugzilla 3.1.4